pas-audio-server/minimal-mistakes/_pages/milestones.md

 LOZORD doing cool installers and such - we're making sure pas is installable by our hoped for users.

-Here's the newly wide-character compatible curses-client running 5 concurrent streams.![ss2]
+Here's the newly wide-character compatible curses-client running 5 concurrent streams.

+![ss2]

 [ss2]: ../assets/ss2.jpg
 {: }